junxit/us-congress-bills-114/metadata.md

 - 2015-06-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-176.
 - 2015-06-24 — Received in the Senate.
 - 2015-07-08 — Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 143.
+- 2015-12-17 — Amendment SA 2932 agreed to in Senate by Unanimous Consent.
+- 2015-12-17 — Amendment SA 2932 proposed by Senator Inhofe. (consideration: CR S8781) In the nature of a substitute.
+- 2015-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S8781-8782)
+- 2015-12-17 — Passed Senate with an amendment by Voice Vote.
+- 2015-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2015-12-17 — Senate amendment agreed to: Amendment SA 2932 agreed to in Senate by Unanimous Consent.
+- 2015-12-17 — Senate amendment proposed (on the floor): Amendment SA 2932 proposed by Senator Inhofe.(consideration: CR S8781)
+- 2015-12-17 — Senate amendment submitted